DB2-Samples/db2jupyter/README.md

 - -pb - Plot Bar: Plot the results as a bar chart
 - -pl - Plot Line: Plot the results as a line chart
 - -pp - Plot Pie: Plot the results as a pie chart
+- -i - Interactive plotting and viewing of the data
 - -sampledata - Create and load the EMPLOYEE and DEPARTMENT tables

 One final note.
 You can pass python variables to the %sql command by using the \{\} braces with the name of the